-Chairman Dolan and members of the House Finance and Appropriations Committee, I am here today to present the testimony on the Legislative Service Commission's (LSC's) forecasts for fiscal years (FYs) 2007, 2008, and 2009.
+Chairman Carey and members of the Senate Finance and Financial Institutions Committee, I am here today to present the testimony on the Legislative Service Commission's (LSC's) forecasts for fiscal years (FYs) 2007, 2008, and 2009.
 This testimony and the other information in your packet includes an overview of the economy and an outlook on future economic performance, forecasts for GRF revenues, and forecasts for expenditures in the Medicaid and TANF (Temporary Assistance for Needy Families) programs.

 The baseline forecasts provided today assume current law continues throughout the next biennium.
-As more information on the Executive's tax and human services proposals becomes available, we will augment these baseline forecasts with that information.